seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Re-enter TROILUS*

 **TROILUS**
-Ajax hath ta’en AEneas: shall it be?
+Ajax hath ta'en AEneas: shall it be?
 No, by the flame of yonder glorious heaven,
-He shall not carry him: I’ll be ta’en too,
+He shall not carry him: I'll be ta'en too,
 Or bring him off: fate, hear me what I say!
 I reck not though I end my life to-day.